EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 We will continue to verify directly with the clubs and through other score listing sites where necessary, but the final responsibility for verification within 28 days of the round will lie with the European Club Swinger.

-I’m a ROW Club Swinger, why do you need me to provide you with details of an official golf association or club website listing my scores?
+I’m a ROW Club or US Club Swinger, why do you need me to provide you with details of an official golf association or club website listing my scores?

-To differentiate between those ROW Swingers who like to verify scores through sites such as GHIN in the States and Golflink in Australia, and those who prefer to send in their own scorecard, we split ROW Swingers between Club and Fun Swingers.
-To be a member of ROW Club Swingers, you must verify your scores by sending us a URL which lists your score detail, together with any ID number so we can verify your score officially.
+To differentiate between those ROW and US Swingers who like to verify scores through sites such as Handiaps Network Africa in South Africa, and those who prefer to send in their own scorecard, we split ROW Swingers between Club and Fun Swingers.
+To be a member of ROW or US Club Swingers, you must verify your scores by sending us your GHIN number (US Club Swingers only) or a URL which lists your score detail, together with any ID number so we can verify your score officially.

 I’m a Fun Swinger (Europe or ROW), why do I need to submit a copy of my scorecard together with a copy of my green fee ticket or membership ID number?